Mystievous/M01-Converter/README.md

 It has two modes of running:

-1. An (almost) exactly match to the MIDI export feature of the 3DS version of the app
+1. An (almost) exact match to the MIDI export feature of the 3DS version of the app
     - It is not *exact* byte-for-byte identical, but it only differs in slight rounding differences and the order of messages that occur simultaneously (i.e. the order of the data for notes that make up a chord on the same beat).
 2. An export with "extended" features, such as automatically setting Patch Changes, and many other CC messages like